 No – the employer can claim for these sums in addition to the 80% of salary (subject to the cap).

-Yes, subject to the above points about whether there is a contractual right to lay off already in existence, as this would still represent a change to the employee’s terms and conditions of employment.
+Yes, as this would still represent a change to the employee’s terms and conditions of employment.

 All other employment rights remain the same during furlough and therefore all contractual benefits, such as annual leave entitlement, would continue to accrue in full during any furlough, unless expressly agreed otherwise with affected employees.
 This is because a furlough is akin to a sabbatical, during which all terms and conditions of employment remain.